 Review summary: Canon 70D vs Panasonic GH5

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Panasonic GH5?
-A synthesis of the relative strong points of each of the models is listed below.
+Which camera is better?
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 70D: